 USES: Meropenem is used to treat a wide variety of bacterial infections.
 This medication is known as a carbapenem-type antibiotic.
 It works by stopping the growth of bacteria.

 HOW TO USE: This medication is given by injection into a vein, usually every 8 hours or as directed by your doctor.
 The dosage is based on your medical condition and response to treatment.
+In children, the dosage is also based on weight.

 If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.